|

 for listed trees.

-This symposium brings
+This symposium brought

 together those who have a passion for trees and the professional

-stimulate progress towards increased recognition and protection
+progress towards increased recognition and protection of trees to

-community in New Zealand.
+New Zealand.

 Symposium Programme*